daattali/beautiful-jekyll/_posts/2019-04-30-Invasive-species-modeling.md

 ### ALL MATERIAL IS DRAFT ONLY

-<- PRIVATE ->

-Population dynamics of interacting invasive species in New Zealand forests
+**Title:** Population dynamics of interacting invasive species in New Zealand forests

-<- PRIVATE ->

-This folder has the working documents for my PhD publications.
-I would normally keep these files on dropbox or something similar.
-During this PhD I have been creating a reproducible workflow for my scientific career using version control.
-I am now in the process of slowly transferring projects version control using GIT and GIThub.
-Once I publish results and copyright is released I will publish the final documents on the Open Science Framework (OSF) or other scientific repo/server.

 ## Thesis Overview